sjwright/zencontrol-python/README.md

 python3 mqtt.py
 ```

-Be aware that other distributions may ship with an older version of python and could require non-trivial steps to install a newer version.
-You can check your python version by running `python3 -V`
+Be aware that many Linux distributions ship with old versions of python and it could require non-trivial steps to install a newer version.
+You can check your current python version by running `python3 -V`

 ## Limitations

 Implemented but untested:

-* Dealing with multiple controllers
+* Dealing with multiple controllers (I only have one controller)
 * RGB+ and XY colour commands (I don't have any compatible lights)
-* Numerical (absolute) instances (I don't have any such devices)
+* Numerical (absolute) instances (I don't have any such ECDs)
 * Event filtering (I haven't tested it)

-No support planned:
+Not implemented:

 * Any commands involving DMX, Control4, or virtual instances (I don't have licenses for any of these so I couldn't test them even if I wanted to, but the scaffolding is there if anyone wishes to add support)
-* Any commands described in the documentation as "legacy" (they don't serve any purpose)
+* Any commands described in the documentation as "legacy" (they aren't useful)

 ## TPI Advanced errata